isabella232/data-workbench.en-1/help/home/c-get-started/c-qry-lang-syntx/c-syntx-mtrc-exp.md

 ---
 description: Metrics can be edited using the Metric Editor and saved in the Metrics directory of a profile.
-seo-description: Metrics can be edited using the Metric Editor and saved in the Metrics directory of a profile.
-seo-title: Syntax for metric expressions
 solution: Analytics
 title: Syntax for metric expressions
 topic: Data workbench